American Rescue Plan Act (ARPA) Grants

 Funds Overview, Regulations & Application

-In March 2021, the American Rescue Plan Act (ARPA) of 2021 was signed into law providing the City of Phoenix with nearly $396 million over the next two years.
-The first allocation of $198 million was received in May 2021 of which $28,800,000 has been dedicated to youth and education programs.
-The Parks and Recreation Department (Parks Department) was allocated a total of $3.5 million dollars to provide free and affordable youth sports opportunities and after school programs for Phoenix youth.
+In March 2021, the American Rescue Plan Act (ARPA) of 2021 was signed into law providing the City of Phoenix with nearly $396 million.
+The first allocation of $198 million was received in May 2021 of which $28,800,000 was dedicated to youth and education programs.
+The Parks and Recreation Department continues to provide Phoenix youth with free and affordable youth sports and afterschool program opportunities using these dedicated funds.

 The following is a list of general governing regulations to consider before applying.

-Funds can be spent on direct program materials, equipment, and staffing (i.e. sporting equipment, jerseys, recreation supplies, and referees)
+Funds can be spent on direct program materials, equipment, and staffing (i.e. program equipment, recreation supplies, marketing materials, prgram site staff

-Funds must provide universal access to safe and reliable programming across the City of Phoenix (associated facilities must be ADA compliant).
+Funds must provide universal access to safe and reliable programming across the City of Phoenix (program offerings must be ADA compliant).

 Program providers will be required to report their efforts to help close equity gaps in community's that need safe and reliable programming the most.